SeritaDS/BannedBooks/README.md

 # BannedBooks

+Taking an excel sheet of over 2000+ entries of banned books & organizing the data.

 Creating a dataframe from an excel sheet of banned books and organizing the data.
 In this code I used pandas a python data analysis library as well as the built in tools matplotlib and plotly.